billp/TermiNetwork/README.md

 }
 ```

-To construct a request which adds a new todo using a REST API, do the following:
+The following example creates a request that adds a new Todo:

 ```swift
 let params = ["title": "Go shopping."]